Sales Tax

 Who Must Pay Tax

-Before you begin business in Florida, you must first find out if your
+Before starting a business in Florida, you must first find out if your

 business activity or products will be subject to sales and use tax.
 If

-it is, you must register to collect sales tax or pay use tax.
-Here is a
+they are, you must register to collect sales tax or pay use tax.
+Here

-partial list of business activities that require you to register with
+is a partial list of business activities that require you to register

 -